Tidewater

 membership, applicants must have completed the two-day

-ICISF Basic Group Crisis Intervention course
+ICISF Basic Group Crisis Intervention course offered

 by the International

-Critical Incident Stress Foundation
+Critical Incident Stress Foundation, the Commonwealth

-of Virginia’s Office of Emergency Medical Services
+of Virginia’s Office of Emergency Medical Services,

 the Tidewater CISM Team, of approved ICISF trainers.